manuelmazzuola/manuelmazzuola.github.io/_posts/2020-02-17-my-first-neural-network.md

 The `show_batch` method shows the first batch that the neural network will process.

-All the images are labeled with their parent folder name.
+All the images are labeled with their parent folder name (labels are not visible if you are using the dark theme).
 <div class="image"><img src="/assets/images/uffizi%20%281%29_2_0.png" /></div>

 # Train the architecture into a model